anthony-mills/procedural_dungeon/README.md

 * Set up any required parameters for your dungeon by passing parameters the setupDungeon method.
 * Call the createMap method to generate your dungeon e.g dungeonCreator.createMap();

-Take a look at demo in the examples/folder for a basic implementation.
+Take a look at demo in the examples/ folder for a basic working implementation. ydney/new/
 ## Parameters

 To configure the layout of your dungeon.
 Pass an object with your required parameters to the setupDungeon method.